brandanpdx/telegram-sed-bot/readme.md

 # Telegram Sedbot

 This is a simple Telegram bot that performs sed-like replacements on the last message that matches a given search pattern.
-The bot stores a history of the last 10 messages in the chat, including messages sent by other users and the bot itself.
+The bot stores a history of the last 25 messages in the chat, including messages sent by other users and the bot itself.

-When a user sends a message in the chat with the format `s/search/replace/flags`, the bot searches the message history for the most recent message that matches the `search` pattern and performs a replacement of the matching text with the `replace` text, using the specified `flags` if any.
+When a user sends a message in the chat with the format `s/search/replace/`, the bot searches the message history for the most recent message that matches the `search` pattern and performs a replacement of the matching text with the `replace` text.

 The bot also prepends the username of the sender of the original message to the bot's reply message, so it's clear whose message was modified.